pughlab/crescent/doc/Runs_Seurat_v3_MultiDatasets_QC_Normalization.md

 https://satijalab.org/seurat/v3.2/integration.html (general integration)<br />
 https://satijalab.org/seurat/v3.2/immune_alignment.html (control vs. treatment)<br />

-It allows the user provide parameters as one-line commands via R library(optparse).
+It allows the user to provide parameters as one-line commands via R library(optparse).

 Default parameters are set as defults based on the Seurat tutorial or from empirical observations and can be changed in list(DefaultParameters).<br />